 Lastly, make it easy for customers to post a review.
 Provide a direct link for your customers and colleagues to easily post an online review about your business.

 Here is an easy step-by-step guide to simplifying this process:

-Expanding further on this, another idea is to include a CTA in your email signature.
+You can also include a CTA to this link in your email signature.
 Here’s a sample prompt you can simply copy and paste into your existing signature:

 “Have feedback for [YOUR COMPANY NAME]?
 Tell us how we’re doing by leaving a review on Google.
 [HYPERLINK TO YOUR COMPANY’S GOOGLE REVIEW PAGE].

 A review, whether it’s good, lukewarm, or bad, means that people are proactively interacting with your brand.
-Best practices suggest that all reviews are worth a response.
-The approach should be different depending on the tonality of the review.
+Best practices suggest that all reviews are worth a response, especially your negative reviews.
+Your approach should be different, depending on the tonality of the review you’ve received.

-If reviews are left on other sites, set up an alert for when they are posted.
-Then, get in touch with reviewers personally to thank them for leaving a review and ask them to copy/paste it to Google Business reviews with a provided link.
+If reviews are left on review sites or on social media, set up an alert for when they are posted.
+Then, get in touch with reviewers personally to thank them for leaving a review and ask them to copy/paste it to your Google Business reviews with a provided link.

-- 57 percent of the time, bad ratings relate to customer service
+- Keep in mind that 57 percent of the time, bad ratings relate to customer service.

 - In your response, depersonalize the interaction.
 Remember, it’s not about you, it’s about the business.

-- The upside is that they found it worth their time to leave a review, meaning they’re open to giving you a second chance
+- The upside is that they found it worth their time to leave a review, they are open to giving you a second chance.